iitis/CumulantsFeatures.jl/README.md

 ```
 ## Data generation and tests

-In folder tests there following Julia executable files.
+In folder test/data_outliers and test/ there are Julia executable files testing selection and detection algorithms on artificial data.

 ### Features selection